FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

 ### `g7:enumset-NO` {.unlisted .unnumbered}

-This set contains various structure types, with the same tags and URIs as the respective structures:
+This set contains various structure types, with the same tags and URIs used by the structure types:

 - All individual and family event types except `EVEN`